nicolauria/task-group-list/README.md

   completedAt INTEGER DEFAULT 0
 )
 ```
-id is assigned upon task creation
+id is assigned upon task creation<br />
 to assign dependencies we use a dropdown of already created tasks,
-each task selected as a dependency would have its id added to the dependency array
+each task selected as a dependency will have its id added to the dependency array<br />

-Unique constraint on task assures no duplicated entries
+Unique constraint on task assures no duplicated entries<br />

-dependencyIds column is structured according to PostgreSQL array definition

-the completedAt stores a date timestamp created using Date.now().
+the completedAt stores a date timestamp created using Date.now().<br />
-If we want to convert it to a string on the front end we can use Date(obj.completedAt);
+If we want to convert it to a string on the front end we can use Date(obj.completedAt);<br />
 completedAt defaults to 0, we use this value on the frontend to check for completion